-Noriday is a type of contraceptive pill known as the mini pill, or progesterone-only pill (POP).
-It contains only one type of sex hormone, progesterone, as opposed to the combined pill which contains both oestrogen and progesterone.
+Noriday is a type of contraceptive pill known as the mini pill, or progestogen-only pill (POP).
+It contains only one type of sex hormone, progestogen, as opposed to the combined pill which contains both oestrogen and progestogen.
 It is mainly used to prevent unplanned pregnancies but it can also be given to treat heavy, painful periods.

 Noriday works by having an effect on certain parts of the womb so that a pregnancy cannot take place.
-While the lining of the womb usually thickens as ovulation occurs, Noriday has the opposite effect to alter this so a fertilised egg cannot embed itself in the womb.
+While the lining of the womb usually thickens in preparation for pregnancy, Noriday has the opposite effect of thinning the womb lining so a fertilised egg can’t implant.
 It also causes the mucus surrounding the entrance of the womb to become thicker, making it harder for sperm to get through and reach an egg.
-In some cases, Noriday can prevent ovulation from occurring but this does not always happen.
+In some cases, Noriday also prevents ovulation from occurring.

 Noristherone is the active ingredient within Noriday.

 The inactive ingredients are maize starch, povidone, magnesium stearate and lactose monohydrate.

 If you miss a pill (i.e. take it more than three hours late, or forget it altogether) then you may not be protected against pregnancy.
 Take the one you have missed as soon as possible, continuing with the rest of your pack as usual.
 This may mean you are taking two pills on the same day which is fine.
 For the next seven days, you will need to use additional contraception until Noriday becomes effective again.
 If you have had unprotected sex after missing your pill then visit a pharmacist as soon as you can for emergency contraception, informing them that you are taking Noriday.
 The sooner you take the morning after pill the more effective it is.